-Performing the duties and the functions and responsibilities of the office in accordance with the rules and regulations promulgated by the Governor[Added 9-14-2006 by Ord.
+Performing the duties and the functions and responsibilities of the office in accordance with the rules and regulations promulgated by the Governor [Added 9-14-2006 by Ord.
 No. 636; Amended 7-19-2012 by Ord.
 No. 738]

-E. .
-The Bureau Chief shall be a Certified Hazardous Materials Specialist pursuant to OSHA Regulations, 29 C.F.R.
-1910.120-120.6(iii) - "Training"; and shall have a certification as a Hazardous Materials On Scene Incident Commander pursuant to OSHA Regulations, 29 C.F.R.
-1910.120-120.6 - "Training"; and shall be a certified New Jersey Emergency Medical Services technician.
-The Bureau Chief shall be the head of the Bureau and shall be

-- responsible to the Director of the Division of Emergency Management for its operation.
+- D. The Bureau Chief shall be a Certified Hazardous Materials Specialist pursuant to OSHA Regulations, 29 C.F.R.
+1910.120-120.6(iii) "Training"; and shall have a certification as a Hazardous Materials On Scene Incident Commander pursuant to OSHA Regulations, 29 C.F.R.
+1910.120-120.6 "Training"; and shall be a certified New Jersey Emergency Medical Services technician.
+The Bureau Chief shall be the head of the Bureau and shall be responsible to the Director of the Division of Emergency Management for its operation.
 [Added 9-14-2006 by Ord.
-No. 636] - F. Bureau of Logistics.
-Under the direction and supervision of the Director of the Division of Emergency Management, the Bureau of Domestic Preparedness' functions and responsibilities shall include: - Management of the County's Homeland Security Grant Program, Urban Area Security Initiative, Critical Infrastructure and other similar homeland security and domestic preparedness programs. - (2) Staffing and assisting the Commissioner Committee on Homeland Security on domestic preparedness issues. - (3) Providing technical assistance to the County Working Group, Urban Area Security Imitative Regional Working Group and other agencies/municipalities on applications and grant management pertaining to homeland security and domestic preparedness. - (4) Providing support and assistance to all Departments and agencies concerning current Federal and State Homeland Security and Domestic Preparedness programs and regulations. - (5) Maintaining a close liaison with the New Jersey Office of Homeland Security and Domestic Preparedness, State Police Office of Emergency Management and Domestic Preparedness and the Office of the Attorney General on issues relevant to homeland security and domestic preparedness grants and initiatives. - (6) Monitoring Federal and State legislation relative to Homeland Security and Domestic Preparedness and recommending policies and procedures for compliance.
+No. 636] - E. Bureau of Logistics.
+Under the direction and supervision of the Director of the Division of Emergency Management, the Bureau of Domestic Preparedness' functions and responsibilities shall include: - (1) Management of the County's Homeland Security Grant Program, Urban Area Security Initiative, Critical Infrastructure and other similar homeland security and domestic preparedness programs. - (2) Staffing and assisting the Commissioner Committee on Homeland Security on domestic preparedness issues. - (3) Providing technical assistance to the County Working Group, Urban Area Security Imitative Regional Working Group and other agencies/municipalities on applications and grant management pertaining to homeland security and domestic preparedness. - (4) Providing support and assistance to all Departments and agencies concerning current Federal and State Homeland Security and Domestic Preparedness programs and regulations. - (5) Maintaining a close liaison with the New Jersey Office of Homeland Security and Domestic Preparedness, State Police Office of Emergency Management and

+Domestic Preparedness and the Office of the Attorney General on issues relevant to homeland security and domestic preparedness grants and initiatives.

+(6) Monitoring Federal and State legislation relative to Homeland Security and Domestic Preparedness and recommending policies and procedures for compliance.
+[Added 9-14-2006 by Ord.
+No. 636]

 G. The Bureau of Logistics will have as its Bureau Chief the Domestic Preparedness Planner.
 The Bureau Chief shall head the Bureau and shall be responsible to the Director of the Division of Emergency Management for its operation.
+[Added 9-14-2006 by Ord.
+No. 636]